About Alice

 Alice Weiss is being wrongly accused for the murder of the man she loved.

-Alice Weiss is a 65-year-old woman confined to a wheelchair who has just been charged with a 17-year old crime of which she is innocent.
+Alice Weiss is a 69-year-old woman confined to a wheelchair who has was been charged with a 22-year old crime of which she is innocent.
 This disabled senior was arrested and held in jail for one week without access to her medications, and was denied the medically-restricted diet that she must follow in order to stay alive.
 For 30 years she was the caregiver for her elderly parents.
 Even in retirement, and from her wheelchair, Alice has dedicated her life to others and especially to the elderly, spending hours a week as a volunteer for civic, educational, and human rights institutions.
 She is also an animal rights advocate.

 A Life of Community Service